Black newspaper publisher Mary Alice Jervay Thatch, 78, dies

 In 2012, outgoing Gov. Beverly Perdue issued pardons of innocence for the group.
 Thatch, who had urged the National Newspaper Publishers Association to advocate for the pardons, was named the organization’s journalist of the year in 2013.

-“We will always fervently uphold her legacy and contribution to the Black Press of America and especially her leadership of the North Carolina Black Press Association (NCBPA).
+“We will always fervently uphold her legacy and contribution to the Black Press of America and especially her leadership of the North Carolina Black Publishers Association (NCBPA).
 God bless,” Ben Chavis, one of the Wilmington 10 and now NNPA president, said in a statement.

 The pardons were Thatch’s major accomplishment on the national stage, but on the local level, she made the newspaper a reflection of Wilmington’s African American community.